Content warning for suicide

-Now that we slip out of our World War 2 series, we go to ancient China, to two of the most famous gay couples in Chinese History, and the sources of some of the most recognizable queer symbols in China: the bitten peach and the torn sleeve.
+We move now from Germany to ancient China, to two of the most famous gay couples in Chinese history and the sources of some of the most recognizable queer symbols in China: the bitten peach and the torn sleeve.
 While these are not common symbols in most Western media, it is used in China as code phrases for relationships between two men.
-And while the stories may have been slightly distorted throughout the years, both are still very important parts of queer history, while having a slightly darker reality to them.
+Though the stories may have been slightly distorted throughout the years, both are still very important parts of queer history.

-Our first story begins with a Duke and a courtesan, and their relationship in the years of 493-534 BC.
-As the story goes, Duke Ling, a married man, was said to be madly in love with his courtesan Mizi Xia.
-Mizi Xia was said to be incredibly beautiful, and well loved throughout Wie, the land that the Duke ruled.
+Our first story begins with a Duke and a courtesan; their relationship continued from 493-534 BC.
+As the story goes, Duke Ling, a married man, was said to be madly in love with his courtesan, Mizi Xia.
+Mizi Xia was said to be incredibly beautiful and well-loved throughout Wie, the land that the Duke ruled.
 While the two were in an extramarital relationship, the Duke was very open about his love for the other man.
 He was known for bragging about Mizi Xia when the two were still close, and that fact alone tells us a lot about queer relationships at that time.
-While they were not ideal, or the natural order of things, most people, considered them allowable, as long as the participants also fulfilled their “duty” within a heterosexual relationship: having children, and in the Duke's case, producing heirs.
+They were considered unideal and unnatural, but most people found them allowable so long as the couple also fulfilled their "duties" within a heterosexual relationship.
+This meant having children or, in the Duke's case, producing heirs.
 It was tolerated that the Duke had an extramarital affair with a male courtesan, and he was allowed to not only brag about the relationship but also give his lover favours.
-In these moments, we find the most often cited stories about the pair.
+In these moments, we find their most well-known stories.

 [Disclaimer: some of the sources may contain triggering material]